geeky-prashant/geeky-prashant/README.md

 - 👨‍💻 All of my projects are available at [geekyprashant.com](geekyprashant.com)

-- 💬 Ask me about **HTML5,CSS3,Javascript,Bootstrap,jQuery & React.js**
+- 💬 Ask me about **HTML5,CSS3,Javascript,Bootstrap,React.js, Next.js and Typescript**

 - 📫 How to reach me **geekyprashant840@gmail.com**